jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

 # Forking and Pull (Merge) Request

-  let’s say someone has a repository in their Github or Gitlab profile.
+  Let’s say someone has a repository in their GitHub or GitLab profile.
   Forking means making a copy of their project and placing it on your repository tab, so that you can work on it separately.
 So, you clone this forked project and work on it on your local machine and make some changes to it.
 Then, you push these changes to your own forked project.
-  If you want to notify the guy who originally made the project about your changes and ask him if he wants to merge these changes also to his own project, you send him a pull request (in Github) or merge request (in Gitlab). the Guy will check your changes and decides whether to accept this merge or not.**
+  If you want to notify the guy who originally made the project about your changes and ask him if he wants to merge these changes also to his own project, you send him a pull request (in GitHub) or a merge request (in Gitlab).
+The guy will check your changes and decide whether to accept this merge or not.**

 # Other Git Commands